-As my research details, the Eurobarometer notes that more than half of all Europeans fail to practice basic privacy-enhancing behaviors.
-This situation is ripe for improvement and represents a classic example of how consumer education can improve outcomes better, more quickly, and at a lower cost than regulation.
 Several private and public organizations have outlined the role of consumer education in online privacy more than a decade ago, but these assets were purposely ignored by the European Parliament in crafting the legislation.
 Notably, the Organisation for Economic Co-operation and Development (OECD) published a study on Consumer Education for Digital Competence.
 Key learning points include:

-- Linking the concept of digital competence with critical thinking on technology and the media; - Educating to provide a basis for developing an understanding of the structures and conceptual relationships understanding digital media (e.g., functioning of online market, e-commerce marketing techniques, and user tools); - Learning the how and why of protecting personal information when using digital media; - Using media to promote the education of digital competence in compelling ways (e.g., games, videos, blogs, and virtual worlds); - Teaching age-appropriate education; - Implementing teacher training; and - Strengthening multi-stakeholder cooperation to create educational partnerships.
+- Linking the concept of digital competence with critical thinking on technology and the media; - Educating to provide a basis for developing an understanding of the structures and conceptual relationships understanding digital media (e.g., functioning of online market, e-commerce marketing techniques, and user tools); - Learning the how and why of protecting personal information when using digital media; - Using media to promote the education of digital competence in compelling ways (e.g., games, videos, blogs, and virtual worlds); - Age-appropriate education; - Implementing teacher training; and - Strengthening multi-stakeholder cooperation to create educational partnerships.

-The OECD also published a book to describe prevailing consumer education practices across the member nations, including the institutional frameworks and policy evaluation tools.91 For example, in the US, the "Teaching Privacy Curriculum" by Serge Egelman et al. offers interactive instruction on 10 principles of online privacy over three weeks in a university setting, a method which has also proved effective to educate and empower users to manage their privacy.92
+The OECD also published a book to describe prevailing consumer education practices across the member nations, including the institutional frameworks and policy evaluation tools.
+For example, in the US, the "Teaching Privacy Curriculum" by Serge Egelman et al. offers interactive instruction on 10 principles of online privacy over three weeks in a university setting, a method which has also proved effective to educate and empower users to manage their privacy.

-89 See Roslyn Layton, How the GDPR Compares to Best Practices for Privacy, Accountability, and Trust, at 14 (Mar.
-31, 2018), https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2944358.
+&lt;sup>99 See Roslyn Layton, How the GDPR Compares to Best Practices for Privacy, Accountability, and Trust, at 14 (Mar.
+31, 2018), https://papers.ssrn.com/sol3/papers.cfm?abstract\id=2944358.